-The airline is headquartered in Miramar, Florida with hubs Atlantic City (ACY), Chicago (ORD), Dallas-Fort Worth (DFW), Detroit (DTW), Fort Lauderdale (FLL), Las Vegas (LAS), and Orlando (MCO).
+The airline is headquartered in Miramar, Florida, with hubs in Atlanta (ATL), Atlantic City (ACY), Chicago (ORD), Dallas-Fort Worth (DFW), Detroit (DTW), Fort Lauderdale (FLL), Houston (IAH), Las Vegas (LAS), Miami (MIA), and Orlando (MCO).

-It has a fleet size of over 150 aircraft that fly to more than 65 destinations around the world, but primarily within North America.
-The company slogan is “less money, more go.”
+It has a fleet size of about 200 aircraft that fly to more than 80 destinations worldwide, primarily within North America.
+The company slogan is “Less Money.
+More Go.”

-Yes — you must purchase a ticket to fly to any of Spirit’s destinations.
+You must purchase a ticket to fly on any of Spirit’s flights.
 The base fare is usually between $29 to $39 for cheaper tickets, though it could cost less or much more.
-Seats are assigned randomly at check-in unless you pay in advance to choose one — so, to be very clear, a specific seat selection is not included in your ticket price unless you pay extra for it in advance.
+Seats are assigned randomly at check-in — specific seat selection is not included in your ticket price unless you pay extra for it in advance.

-As a passenger, there’s no guarantee that you’ll get to sit with family and friends unless you pay to choose seats.
-So if you are traveling with companions, take your time to read the Spirit Airlines policies and purchase seats ahead of travel.
+That means there’s no guarantee that you’ll get to sit with family and friends unless you pay to choose seats.
+So if you are traveling with companions, take your time to read the Spirit Airlines policies, and purchase seats ahead of travel.

-Yes, though Spirit considers this a Á La Smarte option.
-As discussed above, Spirit assigns random seats to its passengers during check-in — to choose a seat you really want, you have to pay for seat assignments starting at $5.
+Yes, though Spirit considers this an á la carte option.
+To choose a seat you want, you have to pay for seat assignment, starting at $5.

-You can also pick what’s known as a Big Front Seat, which is essentially a first class-style seat with fewer perks (this upgrade starts at around $40).
-A Big Front Seat has 32% more legroom without a middle seat — definitely the prime real estate!
+You can also pick what’s known as a Big Front Seat, which is essentially a first-class-style seat, though with fewer perks.
+This upgrade starts at around $40.
+A Big Front Seat has 32% more legroom and no middle seat — prime real estate!

 To view the seat prices for a specific flight, check the Seat page when booking online.
 You can also look under My Trips or the Online Check-in page within 24 hours of departure.